FDio/vpp/docs/gettingstarted/developers/gitreview.rst

     $ git diff

 Then add and commit the patch.
 You may want to add a tag to the commit comments.
-For example for a document with only patches you should add the tag **DOCS:**.
+For example for a document with only patches you should add the tag **docs:**.

 .. code-block:: console